| CloserLook > Romans > Romans 4:1-3 |

 Finally, God

-holding Abram back.
+back.

-now thine eyes, and look from the place where thou art northward, and
+Lift up now thine eyes, and look from the place where thou art northward, and

 southward, and eastward, and westward: It was a wonderful promise, wasn't it?
-He was to have descendents "as the dust of the earth", and "all the land" that he could see.
-But in the meantime, he was childless, and he didn't even have enough land to set his foot on.
+He was to have descendents "as the dust of the earth," and "all the land" that he could see.
+But, in the meantime, he was childless, and he didn't even have enough land to set his foot on.
 However, God expected him to rejoice in His promises, just as if they had already happened --- "Arise, walk through the land in the length of it and in the breadth of it; for I will give it unto thee."
 And I'm sure Abram did.
-If you had met him, that day, and asked him where he was going, he would have said, I'm walking through the land that God is going to give me.
-And he built another altar unto the Lord. ~ ~ ~ ~ ~ ~ Now there was a war in the land, and the kings of
+If you had met him that day and asked him where he was

 And, as was customary, the enemy took their possessions and some of their people for slaves.
 Unfortunately, Abram's nephew was one of those people.
 Well, he had to do something, and he surly did!
 To make a long story short, he and his men rescued all of the people, and brought back the goods.
-As we look in on Gen. 14:21, the king is most
+As we look in on Genesis 14:21, the king is most

 grateful --- "And the king of